4Clover4/Angle-Medical-Center/Security.md

 Imagine the network monitoring system as a coach like José Mourinho—always alert, watching the game unfold, and ready to make the right call at the right moment.
 Without monitoring, it's like having a coach who’s not paying attention, missing vital changes in the game and allowing an easy goal.

 **How We Monitor the Network:**
-We use **Syslog** and **SNMP** for centralized logging, making sure we receive real-time updates about any security incidents.
+We use **Syslog**  for centralized logging, making sure we receive real-time updates about any security incidents.
 Tools like **Wireshark** or **Nmap** allow us to monitor traffic and detect threats, just like a coach using video analysis to spot the opposition’s weaknesses.

 | **Security Action**                       | **Description**                                                                  | **Example Command**                                                                                                                                 |